Glenda Jackson: Political career

 Jackson joined the Labour Party in the early 1950s, at the age of 16.
-Her earlier campaigns were not party political, however.
+Her earlier campaigns were not party political.
 In 1978, she was one of the public figures who lent their name as a sponsor to the Anti-Nazi League.
 The same year, she appeared in a print advertisement for Oxfam.
 Jackson was on the executive of the National Association of Voluntary Hostels, and spoke at rallies for the housing charity Shelter.
 Human rights were also an area of interest, and she joined a demonstration outside the Indonesian Embassy to protest against the detention of political prisoners.
-She was involved in children's charities, as president of the Toy Libraries Association and narrating programmes for UNICEF.
-She also gave her time and money to a home for emotionally disturbed children in Berkshire run by former actress Coral Atkins.
+She was involved in children's charities, as president of the Toy Libraries Association and as a programme narrator for UNICEF.
+She also gave time and money to a home for emotionally disturbed children in Berkshire run by former actress Coral Atkins.

 Jackson was a supporter of the National Abortion Campaign, and organised a benefit evening for them at the Cambridge Theatre, which raised over £3,000.
-She also supported Dr Una Kroll's Women's Rights candidacy for Sutton and Cheam at the October 1974 general election.
+She also supported Una Kroll's Women's Rights candidacy for Sutton and Cheam in the October 1974 United Kingdom general election.
 In addition, Jackson made several appearances on BBC Radio 4's Any Questions? debate programme during this period of her career.
 She had considered becoming a social worker, and in 1979 began a social science degree at the Open University, but dropped out a few months later after falling behind with her essays.
-Jackson appeared in a number of charity films, including on behalf of International Year of the Child, Voluntary Service Overseas and Oxfam.
+Jackson appeared in a number of charity films, including a production on behalf of International Year of the Child, Voluntary Service Overseas, and Oxfam.
 Other such films featured her campaigning against polio and the arms trade.